Skip to content

 export class AuditLogAction extends AbstractAction {

-static TYPE = 'audit_log';
+static readonly TYPE = 'audit_log';

-async execute(context: ExecutionContext): Promise<ExecutionResult<void>> {
+execute(context: ExecutionContext): ExecutionResult<void> {

-const messageTemplate = this.params.get('template').getValue(context);
+const messageTemplate = this.params.get('template')?.getValue(context);

 const user = context.state.user.name;